venividiascii/standard-homeware/README.md

 - Modren electronic compatible.
 Paper is the new pager.

-## Best Practices
+### Best Practices
 Add a link here.
 - Repeatability - Parts print easily on all 3D printers, and look great on high end machines.
 - Safety - Nobody gets hurt.
 Wall-mounted objects will standardized mounting systems.
 Don't shoot your eye out.
 - Sustainability - Designs use minimal material while being durable.

-## Part Naming
+### Part Naming
 The name is a combination of the these attributes.
-1. Set: Flowery
+1. Design Set: Flowery
 2. Housezone: Desktop
-3. Type: Cup
+3. Type: Pencil Cup
 4. Size: S/M/L/XL, or A/B/C for variants.
 5. Version: v0.1
-6. Catalog Number: Not human readable?
-Or 8 character limit?
+6. Unique Catalog Number.
+I'm not sure on the format, or how much of it should be human readable.
+A01-01XL-v0.1
-Example: Flowery Desktop Cup, Small - v1.1 (a3E-G900)
+Example: Flowery Desktop Pencil Cup, Small - v1.1 (a3E-G900)

-## Catalog Number
-VA01-01XL-v0.1 s456

-## Data on printing page
+### Data on printing page
 1. Title
 2. Good photos
 3. Color Preview with color swap
-4.
+5.
 9. Weight
+10. Print time
-10. Required 3D printer dimensions / compatible printers
+11. Required 3D printer dimensions / compatible printers

 ---